PacificBiosciences/FALCON/docs/tutorial.rst

 Contig Stats
 ~~~~~~~~~~~~

-When your run is complete, you can summarize your assembly stats using the countFasta.pl script:
+When your run is complete, you can summarize your assembly stats using the :download:`countFasta.pl <scripts/countFasta.pl>`
+script:

  .. code-block:: bash